will-garrett/will-garrett/README.md

 But in the meantime checkout these:

 - [Will Save the Transcriber](https://github.com/will-save/will-save-the-transcriber) - Episode transcription scraper for [Will Save the Podcast](https://www.willsavethepodcast.com)
+- [Will Save the RAG](https://github.com/will-save/will-save-the-rag) - A Retrieval Augmented Generation for Will Save the Podcast built from transcripts
 - [Missile Defense Network Simulator](https://github.com/will-garrett/missile-defense-sim) - A NATS distrubted simulator for Missile Attacks and Defensive Counter Battery (like iron-dome)